jncc/catalog/app/import/README.md

 # Importer Readme

-The `importer.py` file included here allows a user to mass import a json file formatted source into a running catalog instance that has write permissions to its database tables.
+The `importer.py` imports a json file into a running Catalog.

-## Installing requirements
+## Requirements

-Current requirements are stored in the `requirements.txt` file, to install them simply run pip to restore them to the local environment or create a virtualenv to run in;

-`pip install -r requirements.txt`
+    pip install -r requirements.txt

-## Running importer with a formatted JSON file input
+## Running

 To run the importer you can run with the `-h` flag to get the most upto-date options but at the time of writing the following options exst;